The Effects of Data Quality on Machine Learning Performance on Tabular Data

-\stitle{Limitations and Future Work.} The lack of hyperparameter optimization in our work is intentional, as we are mainly interested in the impact of data quality on the algorithms' performance; however, it also means that it is possible that the performance we reported is not the best for any algorithm.
-Another ``hyperparameter'' for the implementation of the completeness polluter is our choice of placeholder values.\PaperLong{\ For each feature, a placeholder value is manually set, as described in Section~\ref{sec:completeness}.
-One downside of choosing one specific placeholder for each feature is the value set as placeholder, which could negatively influence the model performance.} Comparing different values is a potential area for future work.\PaperLong{\ This work could expand into the field of data imputation to evaluate which placeholder values reach the best model performance.} In the clustering algorithms' evaluation, we implemented the Autoencoder using a basic neural network, not yet optimized for its particular task.
-Improvements could include the usage of network components other than linear layers, or the incorporation of the clustering performance on the code space into the loss function.
+The experimental space of our analysis is enormous, leading to some decisions that limit the scope of the evaluation.
+First, we abstained from optimizing hyperparameters for all algorithms.
+This lack is intentional, as we are interested in the impact of data quality on the algorithms' performance.
+However, this omission also means that the reported performance is not necessarily the best for any algorithm -- a not unrealistic situation in real/world scenarios.
+Another ``hyperparameter'' for the implementation of the completeness polluter is our choice of placeholder values.
+Comparing different values is a potential area for future work.
+Next, in the clustering algorithms' evaluation, we implemented the autoencoder using a basic neural network that had not yet been optimized for its particular task.
+Improvements could include using network components other than linear layers or incorporating the clustering performance on the code space into the loss function.
 Additionally, we did not account for the information loss caused by encoding high-dimensional data into a two-dimensional embedded space.